API Errors

 }

-Fix: Check that your request includes all required fields and that URLs are properly formatted.
+Fix: Check that your request includes all required fields, that URLs use http:// or https://, and that the host resolves to a public address.

 401: Unauthorized